A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification

-In this paper, we present a general theory of $L^{0}$-simplicial subdivisions of $L^0$-simplexes and give a thorough treatment of random Sperner lemma by grasping the inherent connection between $L^0$-simplexes and classical simplexes, so we can smoothly present a good definition of an $L^{0}$-simplicial subdivision of an $L^0$-simplex (see Definition \ref{defn.$L^{0}$-simplicial subdivision} below) and establish a general random Sperner lemma (see Theorem \ref{thm.Sperner} below).
-To survey these main results, let us first introduce some necessary notation and prerequisites.
+In this paper, we present a general theory of $L^{0}$-simplicial subdivisions of $L^0$-simplexes and give a thorough treatment of a random Sperner lemma by utilizing the inherent connection between $L^0$-simplexes and classical simplexes.
+So we can smoothly present a good definition of an $L^{0}$-simplicial subdivision of an $L^0$-simplex (see Definition \ref{defn.$L^{0}$-simplicial subdivision} below) and establish a general random Sperner lemma (see Theorem \ref{thm.Sperner} below).
+To survey these main results, we first introduce some notation and prerequisites.

 In the sequel of this paper, a left module over the algebra $L^{0}(\mathcal{F},\mathbb{K})$ is simply said to be an $L^{0}$-module.

 Since $L^{0}$-labeling functions take values in $L^{0}(\mathcal{F},\{1,2,\cdots,n\})$ (see Definition \ref{defn.labeling function} below), to remove any possible ambiguities by strictly distinguishing a measurable set and its equivalence class, we employ the language from measure algebras.
 For this, we introduce the convention from measure algebras as follows.